Sister Kathleen Reiley

-Sister Kathleen Reiley was born in Pottsville, PA, the youngest of six children.
-Her brother is Maryknoll Father Bob Reiley.
+Kathleen Reiley was born in Pottsville, PA, to Cecilia (Dewey) Reiley and Edmund A. Reiley, the youngest of six children.
+She had 3 brothers: Rev. Fr.
+Robert, MM, John and Edward and 2 sisters: Eleanor and Sr. Cecile, SSJ.
 After graduating from Nativity BVM High School in 1962, she enrolled for a year at Georgetown School of Nursing in Washington, D.C.

-Returning to the United States in 1978, Sister Kathleen did mission education and promotion work until 1981, when she returned to Japan.
-Along with her teaching work among children and women, Sister Kathleen became involved in a hostel for abandoned children and worked in ministry with alcoholics and day laborers.
+Returning to the United States in 1978, she did mission education and promotion until 1981 when she returned to Japan.
+Along with her teaching among children and women, Sister Kathleen became involved in a hostel for abandoned children and worked in ministry with alcoholics and day laborers.
 These day laborers worked hard but benefited least from Japan’s economic strength, and Sister Kathleen remarked, “I have learned a great deal working among the marginated people in Yokahama.”

 From 1986-1988, Sister Kathleen earned her M.A. at Maryknoll School of Theology, Maryknoll, NY.
 This was followed by a 15-month course program in Clinical Pastoral Education at Penn State University Hospital in Hershey, PA.
 In 1989, Sister Kathleen began work as a volunteer counselor in the children’s ward of the National Cancer Center Hospital in Tokyo, her current ministry.
 The following year, Sister Kathleen helped start Family House in Japan for families of children with cancer.
 It is similar to the Ronald McDonald House in America.
 In 1991, Sister Kathleen was given permission to help guide others in Zen practice.
 She also began leading retreats at Zen Christian Zendo in Tokyo and in Munich, Germany, an activity she continues today.